 Build your own for flexibility, or get your favorite brand name.

 At this point, we’re getting into Windows 95 territory, but DOS wasn’t completely dead yet.
 If you want to play first-person shooter games, you’ll need one of these.
 Your best bet probably is something with an Intel Pentium MMX running at 233 MHz.
 Add an appropriate 3D-capable video card, probably something 3dfx-based, and a good, fast 2D card, and a Soundblaster card.
 Early PCI Soundblasters worked OK in DOS, for what it’s worth, but a late-model ISA card might be more compatible.
 With all that, you can have a very fast DOS machine.
+You could even think about tossing in a Zip drive.

 Once again, you can build your own here for flexibility, or get a reputable brand name.
 One rule of thumb is to buy one made by a company still in business today.
 But there are a number of good 90s computer brands whose companies have left the market.
 Micron comes to mind.
 But my 90s roundup will help you determine a reputable brand to go with.